Hutchby/Cheaposity/doc/code/devices/02_orientation.md

-Direction Module
+# Direction Module

-Direction module is a simple module to get the spatial orientation of the rover.
+The direction module is a simple module to get the spatial orientation of the rover.
 It's based on pitch, roll and azimuth (yell).

-pitch and roll of both drone and rover are known, it's the main data for engaging the
+the pitch and roll of both drone and rover are known, it's the main data for engaging the

 Each are calculated from the accelerometer, magnetometer, and gyroscope device.